 Private ownership rests on the premise of excludability.
 Proponents argue that this is the most efficient means of allocating and exploiting resources.
 This is the primary form of ownership of natural resources in the United States.
 Most states follow the rule of capture theory, where those that extract the oil or gas possess it at the time of extraction.
-In Indiana and California, they follow a qualified ownership theory, and every landowner over the reservoir is owned jointly by all surface landowners.
+Indiana and California follow a qualified ownership theory, and every landowner over the reservoir is owned jointly by all surface landowners.

 Public-Private Partnerships (PPP)

 The latest trends are moving towards public-private partnerships.
 The OECD argues that PPP can overcome the high risks associated with significant investments and innovative approaches to extraction and marketing.

 Indigenous peoples view their rights as transcending a share of the proceeds – and expect they will also have a say in managing the land and natural resources.
 In general, indigenous peoples view ownership in the collective.
 The ICJ has routinely overruled indigenous people’s rights to natural resource governance under the theory of uti possidetis Juris.
 The Inter-American Court of Human Rights has taken a more aggressive view.
 It looks at remedies, legitimate land claims, historical treaties, and compensation to determine indigenous peoples’ rights.